 For further reading, see the "Additional Articles" tab above.

-The Democracy 101 book collection is now available in Reed Library, just inside the Library's main entrance.
-You'll find fiction and nonfiction on a number of topics related to democracy and the Democracy 101 lecture series.
+The Democracy 101 Collection is now available in Reed Library, just inside the Library's main entrance.
+You'll find fiction, nonfiction, and DVDs on a number of topics related to democracy and the Democracy 101 lecture series.

 Daniel A. Reed Library • The State University of New York at Fredonia • 280 Central Ave., Fredonia, NY 14063 • 716-673-3184 • Fax: 716-673-3185 • email@example.com